aws-samples/aws-control-tower-servicenow-itom-integration/README.md

 - The endpoint URL for your ServiceNow cloud instance.
 If you do not have a ServiceNow instance, you can request a developer instance through the ServiceNow developer [page](https://developer.servicenow.com/dev.do).
 Please ensure you have the ServiceNow Discovery, CloudManagement and Event management plugins activated on the ServiceNow instance
 - A ServiceNow MID Server to perform discovery in the AWS environment.
 You can use an existing MID server as long as it has network connectivity to AWS API endpoints \*.amazonaws.com.
 If you do not have a MID Server, you can set one up using the instruction [here](https://docs.servicenow.com/bundle/orlando-it-operations-management/page/product/cloud-management-v2-setup/task/aws-setup-mid-server-cloud-mgt.html)
 - Credentials of a ServiceNow user that has permissions to make REST API calls to ServiceNow.
 This user needs to have permissions to access ServiceNow REST API, specifically the Table API, Discovery API and cloud management APIs as well as ServiceNow cloud event integration (if enabling CloudWatch Alert integration).
-If you don&#39;t have a user provisioned, you can create one by following the ServiceNow documentation [here](https://docs.servicenow.com/bundle/madrid-application-development/page/integrate/inbound-rest/concept/c_GettingStartedWithREST.html).
+If you don&#39;t have a user provisioned, you can create one by following the ServiceNow documentation [here](https://docs.servicenow.com/bundle/madrid-application-development/page/integrate/inbound-rest/concept/c_GettingStartedWithREST.html)
 - An [Amazon S3](http://aws.amazon.com/s3) bucket to host the Lambda package and to upload the CloudFormation template for ServiceNow configuration in new accounts.
 Identify or [create a bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html), and take note of that bucket&#39;s name.
-The Amazon S3 bucket must be in the same Region in which you plan launch AWS CloudFormation, and should be a [Region supported by Control Tower](https://aws.amazon.com/controltower/faqs/#Availability).
+The Amazon S3 bucket must be in the same Region in which you plan launch AWS CloudFormation, and should be a [Region supported by Control Tower](https://aws.amazon.com/controltower/faqs/#Availability)
 - Clone [this](https://github.com/aws-samples/aws-control-tower-servicenow-itom-integration) repo or download the zip file and unzip the contents on your local machine.
-This repo contains a CloudFormation template that creates all the necessary components for the solution.
+This repo contains a CloudFormation template that creates all the necessary components for the solution

 ## Solution Deployment